Current AMC Board Members

 Paul Gregg specialises in finance and business strategy.

-Mr Gregg is an experienced mariner with almost 30 years' involvement with the Royal Australian Navy.
+Mr Gregg is an experienced mariner with 30 years involvement with the Royal Australian Navy.
 From a business point of view, he specialises in finance and business strategy with a focus on delivering tangible board outcomes.
 Mr Gregg owns a financial services business and is on the board of a number of organisations including the University of Tasmania Council.

 "Being a member of the University of Tasmania Council, I have been able to watch AMC significantly evolve over the past few years," Mr Gregg said.

 "My goal is for AMC to continue that evolution by significantly growing both student and research revenue and, importantly, establishing new partnerships both domestically and internationally."

 Professor Sarah Derrington is Dean of Law at the University of Queensland and a barrister specialising in maritime and shipping law, general commercial law and arbitration.

 She has published in leading international journals in the field of marine insurance and carriage of goods by sea and, with James M Turner of the English Bar, co-authored The Law & Practice of Admiralty Matters (OUP, 2007).
 She was the co-Editor of the Queensland Reports from July 2011 until May 2015.

 Sarah is a Director of the Australian Maritime Safety Authority (AMSA) and of the Australian Maritime College (AMC), Immediate Past President of the Maritime Law Association of Australia and New Zealand (MLAANZ), a member of the Commonwealth's Admiralty Rules Committee, the Chartered Institute of Arbitrators, the Institute of Company Directors, the Council of the Australian National Maritime Museum and is a Fellow of the Nautical Institute and of the Australian Academy of Law.